 Despite this, dryer lint usually contains enough flammable cotton and other materials to work well as a fire starter.

-Dryer lint is completely free and will usually burn well, so it’s a good choice for DIY fire starters in some situations.
+Dryer lint is free and usually burns well, making it a good choice for DIY fire starters in some situations.

 I don’t recommend using it indoors, such as for a wood-burning stove.
-Synthetic materials can sometimes produce noxious smoke and bad smells.
+Synthetic materials can sometimes produce toxic smoke and bad smells.
 This isn’t an issue when using outdoors for campfires, though.

 Ways to Make DIY Dryer Lint Fire Starters

-There are numerous ways to make dryer lint fire starters.
-They all work with the same principle: the dryer lint serves as a “wick.”
-Lighting the lint pulls a fuel source (such as Vaseline or wax) towards the flame to keep it going strong.
+There are numerous ways to make dryer lint firestarters, but they all work on the same principle: the dryer lint acts as a “wick.”
+When lit, the lint pulls a fuel source (such as Vaseline or wax) towards the flame to keep it going strong.

 Also read: DIY Fire Starter Guide

 This is the easiest way to make dryer lint fire starters.
-Your hands will probably end up with fuzz all over them, but they work well.
-A teaspoon of Vaseline on a cotton-ball size piece of lint will usually burn for 7 minutes.
+Your hands will probably have fuzz all over them, but they work well.
+A teaspoon of Vaseline on a cotton-ball-sized piece of lint will usually burn for 7 minutes.

 - Cut a paper bag into 3×3 inch square pieces.